ZentaChain/ZentaDex/README.md

 <!-- ABOUT ZENTADEX -->
 ## ZENTADEX
 ZentaDex is not "Just Another" Dex, its an Open source fully Supported and fast Crypto-exchange platform.
-You can trade every Zenta and Erc20 token over ZentaDex.
+You can trade Zenta and Erc20 token over ZentaDex.
 The User Interface is easy to use and the integration in our other products makes it more convenient for you!
 Due to the Nature of the Blockchain-network your funds are secured on your own wallet, remember: not your keys not your coins.
 Also what are your waiting for?
 Trade on [ZentaDEX](http:///) today!

 Here's why: